 It is unlikely to amalgamate all these effectively in a few weeks before a major tournament, let alone if spread out over an-hour-a-week lesson.

-Through the Elite Group Training Program (EGTP), by invitation only, we offer selected players rigorous preparation for a major event at least a year away.
+Through the Elite Group Training Program (EGTP), by invitation only, we offer selected players rigorous preparation for a major event about a year away.
+Classes are three hours in a row in the weekends and are heavily discounted.
+This is our investment in our best talents ... but only if they are ready to put their skin in the game too by doing weekly homework and participate in several tournaments.
 More information is here.

 10. I see a lot of photos on the site - can we refuse our photos to be published?